This is a collaborative post.

 One of the best things you can do while travelling is to carry both a hard and soft copy of your important travel documents.
 Carrying just a soft copy is convenient, but what if your phone or tablet dies and you can’t find an outlet?
-On the other hand, if you just carried a hard copy and you lose it and it gets ripped or stained, that will also pose as a problem for you.
+On the other hand, if you just carry a hard copy and you lose it and it gets ripped or stained, that will also pose a problem for you.
 That’s why carrying both ensures that you always have a backup no matter what the situation is.

 2. Set up a virtual mailbox